peidong-hu/webhookd/README.md

 ## Building
 Run `make build` or execute `go build webhookd` manually.

+Alternatively, you can build your own Docker image with the supplied `Dockerfile`.
+Please note this Dockerfile uses the new [multi-stage builds feature](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) and therefore requires at least version 17.05 of Docker.

 ## Configuration
 A sample configuration is provided in `webhookd.sample.json`